 Once the required internal review has been completed, the Transaction Manager should send the proposed documentation to the prospective purchaser or tenant for execution.
-Should the prospective purchaser or tenant request changes, the Transaction Manager should present such requested changes to their Deputy Director, the First Deputy Managing Director, the Managing Director and/or MTA Legal for discussion and revision, as needed.
+Should the prospective purchaser or tenant request changes, the Transaction Manager should present such requested changes to their Deputy Director, the First Deputy Managing DirectorTOM, the Managing Director, TOM and/or the assigned attorney from MTA Legal, RET&O for discussion and revision, as needed.
 Once the agreement is finalized, the prospective purchaser or tenant should be directed to execute at least four original counterparts of the agreement and any personal guaranties and return them to the Transaction Manager.